 Viewing the climate crisis as an issue of health and safety rather than an economic one

-Professor Allwood started his speech by highlighting the urgency of achieving zero emissions and emphasising the crisis.
+Professor Allwood began his talk by highlighting the urgency of achieving zero emissions and emphasising the crisis.
 Explaining that rising temperatures are placing 1 billion people at risk of starving within this century, Allwood asserted that no technological solution was going to overcome the effect of rapidly rising temperatures on crop yields.

-Referring to his UK FIRES report, Absolute Zero, which is the second most downloaded item from the University of Cambridge Repository, Professor Allwood mapped out what he assessed is the only viable zero emissions future.
-Based on the findings of the Absolute Zero Report, citizens should stop using fossil fuel powered boilers, using fossil fuel cars, flying and eating beef and lamb.
+Referring to his UK FIRES report, Absolute Zero, which is the second most downloaded publication from the University of Cambridge Repository, Professor Allwood mapped out what he assessed is the only viable zero emissions future.
+Based on the findings of the Absolute Zero Report, citizens should stop using fossil fuel powered boilers, using fossil fuel cars, flying, and eating beef and lamb.